GeniusHunt/Pomodoro-App/README.md

-Here’s a **beginner-friendly README** for your Pomodoro App project.

----

 # **Pomodoro App**

 A simple, minimalistic **Pomodoro Timer** built with **HTML, CSS, JavaScript** for the frontend, **Node.js (Express)** for the backend, and **SQLite** for the database.
 This app follows the Pomodoro Technique — a time-management method that breaks work into focused intervals (default 25 minutes), separated by short breaks.

----

 ## **Features**